 Here's something else I did to prepare for future travel.
 I wanted to be able to pack and go in as little time as possible, so I added plexiglass “walls” to the shelves in my shower so I could leave everything on the shelves without it falling off.
 I wrote a blog post about this DIY project as well.

 This is the “before” and “after” view of our bedroom.
 I replaced the bedspread with an inexpensive down comforter and duvet cover from Target which I love; the comforter keeps me warm and cozy in winter but doesn't make my husband hot in the summer, and the duvet cover feels like a sheet on the bottom and can be removed and laundered so we don't have to use a flat sheet, which makes bed making a cinch.

 Here are some of the ways I save space in our closet.
 (I told where I got each of these items in a blog post about closet organization ideas).

 I also use hanging organizers on the doors in my bedroom for extra clothing storage.

-We have a Splendide Vented Combo washer/dryer that has worked great for us so far.
+We have a Splendide WD2100XC Vented Combo washer/dryer that has worked great for us so far.
+(That model seems to no longer be available–here's the latest model from Splendide.)
 We put our dirty laundry in the hamper hanging on the wall; the canvas bag can be removed from the frame and closed with a draw string if needed.
 We actually just use the plastic laundry basket for extra storage.